|Mon - Thurs Period||Friday|

 - NY Times Argumentative Writing Prompts

-- Choose one of the topics and respond to the accompanying prompts (listed at the end of each article in bullet points) in the provided note-catcher.
+- Choose one of the topics and respond to the accompanying prompts (listed at the end of each article in bullet points) in the provided note-catcher (please make your own copy of the doc).
 You may respond to each prompt individually or write a single response that addresses all of the prompts within it.
 Be sure to align your response to the rubric at the bottom of the note-catcher.

 12th Grade Task

 Write a well-developed vision statement that answers one of the following writing prompts.
-Complete three typed drafts with proof of revision, and measure your work against this rubric.
+Complete a typed draft with proof of revision, and measure your work against this rubric.
 Your vision statement should be 500-600 words in length.
 It is imperative that you take this assignment seriously, as this is a required component of the college application process.

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.